datadotworld/dwapi-spec/docs/oauth.md

 2. User logs into data.world and grants Application access.

-3. data.world redirects User back to the redirect_url with:
+3. data.world redirects User back to the redirect_uri with:
   `code`
   `state`